How Long Does it Take to Learn Animation?

 Other online providers offer After Effects and Premiere Pro classes.
 Udemy’s Adobe After Effects: Complete Course from Novice to Expert teaches students how to create motion graphics and visual effects through several projects.
 They also have courses that move more slowly, covering just beginner skills.
 Coursera has some free courses and many paid courses that cover animation.
 Most are specialized, so it helps to know what area of animation you’re interested in.
 You can find anything from VR to biomedical animations.
 As always, sites like LinkedIn offer animation courses.

-Read about more free animation videos and online tutorials.
+Read more about additional free animation videos and tutorials here.

 Learn Animation with Hands-on Training at Noble Desktop